rbaxter1/redis-hackathon-2021/readme.md

 ## Utility & Usefulness

+The Network fills a gap in online, peer-to-peer transaction platforms between eBay, Facebook Marketplace, and Craigslist.

+Users can create public or private networks specific to their business, industry, or area of interest.
+It could be as casual as friends trading pokemon cards or as formal as producers distributing their products to a network of retailers.

+The selling process is intentionally simple.
+A user lists an item for sale on a network with a recommended price and users in the network submit offers.
+The user that listed the item can accept any offer at any time.

+Saving the data in a graph allows for easy profiling of user to make recommendations about networks to join or items for sales.
+For example, since each item is tagged with descriptive labels, we can easily identify which items a user would like, based on the items they bought or made offers on.

 ## UX and DX
 The following table shows iPhone and Android screenshots for each page in the mobile application.